Emmotes/ic_spoilers/docs/uriah.md

 <br />

 **Ultimate Attack: Blade Barrier**
-> Brother Uriah creates a wall of whirling, razor-sharp blades of magical energy to appear in front of the formation, quickly slides across the screen, ending close to where enemies are spawned.
-Each enemy that passes through the barrier takes one hit of ultimate damage.
-The barrier lasts for 10 seconds after it reaches its final location.
-If an enemy passes through it a second time they take another hit.
+> Brother Uriah creates a wall of whirling, razor-sharp blades of magical energy and sends them flying across the area.
+The blades come to a stop a short distance in front of the formation forming a barrier that lasts for 10 seconds.
+Each time an enemy passes through the barrier, they take ultimate damage.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
-    "description": "Brother Uriah creates a wall of magical blades that damages enemies for 10 seconds. ", "long_description": "Brother Uriah creates a wall of whirling, razor-sharp blades of magical energy to appear in front of the formation, quickly slide across the area stopping at the edge of the area.
-Each enemy that passes through the barrier takes one hit of ultimate damage.
-The barrier lasts for 10 seconds after it reaches its final location.
-If an enemy passes through it a second time they take another hit.", "damage_modifier": 0.03,
+    "description": "Brother Uriah creates a wall of magical blades that damages enemies for 10 seconds. ", "long_description": "Brother Uriah creates a wall of whirling, razor-sharp blades of magical energy and sends them flying across the area.
+The blades come to a stop a short distance in front of the formation forming a barrier that lasts for 10 seconds.
+Each time an enemy passes through the barrier, they take ultimate damage.", "damage_modifier": 0.03,
     "damage_types": ["melee"],
     "graphic_id": 17761,